The Furnishing Industry Reference Committee (IRC), supported by IBSA Manufacturing.

 • Qualifications need to reflect licensing and other compliance regulations across all states and territories.

-• The workforce largely is not formally qualified or trained, and the qualification is not regarded as reflecting workplace requirements so enrolment levels with Registered Training Organisations (RTOs) are low.
+• The workforce largely is not formally qualified or trained, and the qualification is not regarded as reflecting workplace requirements.
+As a result enrolment levels with Registered Training Organisations (RTOs) are low.

 What’s the latest?

-IBSA Manufacturing is pleased to support the Furnishing Industry Reference Committee (IRC) to undertake the Blinds, Awnings, Security Screens and Grilles Project.
+IBSA Manufacturing was pleased to support the Furnishing Industry Reference Committee (IRC) in undertaking the Blinds, Awnings, Security Screens and Grilles Project.

 Project Governance, Methodologies and Timelines

-IBSA Manufacturing, in consultation with the Furnishing Industry Reference Committee (IRC), will establish a technical advisory committee (TAC) to provide specific subject-matter advice and technical expertise for the development and review of the training package components.
-The TAC operates under the direction of the IRC and will comprise organisations and nominated individuals with significant expertise and knowledge working within the industry.
+IBSA Manufacturing, in consultation with the Furnishing Industry Reference Committee (IRC), established a technical advisory committee (TAC) to provide subject-matter advice and technical expertise for developing and reviewing training package components.
+The TAC operated under the direction of the IRC and comprised organisations and nominated individuals with significant expertise and knowledge within the industry.

 This project follows the Training Package Development and Endorsement Process Policy and uses the IBSA Manufacturing Training Package Development Methodology.
-This process provides robust evidence to support the AISC’s decision-making process.
+The process provides robust evidence to support the AISC’s decision-making process.